What it’s like being a Dallas Cowboys fan living in New Jersey

 Let me start this by saying, I was born and raised right here in the great Garden State.
-When I was growing up in Hoboken and you if you were into football, you were a die hard Giants fan, a Jets fan or maybe if you lived down past Brick or Seaside, you were an Eagles fan.
+When I was growing up in Hoboken and West New York, if you were into football, you were a die hard Giants fan, a Jets fan or maybe if you lived down past Brick or Seaside, you were an Eagles fan.
 If you weren’t one of those three, you were just known as one of those ‘other’ fans.

 Those ‘other’ fans were made up of kids rooting for the classic NFL dynasties such as the Pittsburgh Steelers, San Francisco 49ers, Oakland Raiders and even one of my buddies was an L.A. (before St. Louis) Rams fan.
 All those fans were tolerated and accepted.
 Then there was a small group of fans that weren’t looked as highly upon.
 Those were the kids who were Dallas Cowboys fans.
 Welcome to my hell.